stevecoppens/RealTimeTutor/README.md

 1. Go to [Google AI Studio](https://makersuite.google.com/app/apikey)
 2. Sign in with your Google account
 3. Click "Create API Key"
-4. Copy the generated API key and paste into the .env file (see below under Installation)
+4. Copy the generated API key and paste it into the .env file (see below under Installation)

 <img width="600" alt="API key creation" src="https://github.com/saharmor/gemini-multimodal-playground/blob/main/ai%20studio%20api%20key.png">

 ## Installation

+**Important note**: This repo requires Python 3.12 to run

 1. Clone this repository or download the standalone folder